Cargo Artifact Registry

 Pull Artifacts

-After following the above Configure Credentials, use the following command to pull artifacts
+After following the above Configure Credentials, use the following command to pull artifacts:

 # Using rand as an example